abhisheksharma1310/task-management-app/README.md

 - View individual task details.
 - Add a new task.
 - Edit an existing task.
+- Mark task as ToDo, In Progress and Completed.
 - Delete a task.

 ## Technology Stack